Last Updated on March 3, 2021 by Facundo

 What are the best soundproofing curtains?

-To be effective, a soundproof curtain has to be heavy, thick and tightly woven, but arguably more important than this is that they have to cover the whole window and more.
+To be effective, a soundproof curtain has to be heavy, thick and tightly woven, but arguably more important than this is that they have to cover the whole window, or more.
 They should go from ceiling to floor and also a couple of inches past the sides of the window.

 If they are wider than the window, then this means that the curtain itself will have more folds which will help seal it off better.

-My recommendation for the best soundproof curtains are the NICETOWN blackout soundproofing curtains.
-They are super affordable, easy to install and work quite well.
+My recommendation for soundproof curtains are the NICETOWN blackout soundproofing curtains, mainly because they are cost-effective.

 These are great because they have two layers, making them a bit better at keeping noises out.